bluz71/vim-mistfly-statusline/README.md

 the ALE errors and warnings in the current buffer.
 If enabled, the status will be displayed in the left-side section of the _statusline_.

-By default, ALE errors and warnings will **not** be indicated.
+By default, ALE errors and warnings will **not** be displayed.

-If ALE indication is desired then please add the following to your initialization file:
+If ALE errors and warning display is desired then please add the following to your initialization file:

 ```viml
 " Vimscript initialization file